 2) Be active.

-Like any other social media, Pinterest is not a “set it and forget it” experience.
+Like any other social network channel, Pinterest is not a “set it and forget it” experience.

 Just creating a few pinboards and leaving them there is not going to do much if anything to generate interest in your products or services.
 You need to be pinning, repinning, following and commenting regularly.
 If you don’t have the time to do it yourself, you will need to assign a staff person to do it or hire someone.